 He recently joined the faculty of The Peabody Conservatory, has served as an assistant professor at the University of North Carolina at Charlotte, and taught previously at Barry University, The University of Miami, and Indiana University.
 His young students have won local and regional competitions and have benefitted from his implementation of a multicultural guest artist series and advocacy for diverse composers in the curriculum.
 These efforts have garnered him recognition as one of Diverse Magazine’s 2018 Emerging Scholars.

 His own studies began at the prestigious Eastman School of Music, and Indiana University, where he earned the distinctive Performers’ Certificate at both institutions coupled with his bachelor’s and master’s degrees respectively.
 He was then awarded the highly sought-after University of Miami Fellowship and completed a doctorate in Vocal Pedagogy and Performance at The Frost School of Music under the tutelage of bass Kevin Short.

-Highlights from this season include Hortensius in La fille du regiment and Zuniga in Carmen with Opera Carolina and a debut with Opera Toledo.
-This season he will also present recitals at UC San Diego, University of Miami, East Carolina University as well as masterclasses at the University of South Carolina and Winthrop University.
+Recent engagements include Hortensius in La Fille du Regiment and Zuniga in Carmen, recitals at UC San Diego, University of Miami, as well as masterclasses at the University of South Carolina and Winthrop University.